trygveam/trygveam/README.md

 ### Hi there 👋
-🔭 Computer Engineering Student at NTNU in Trondheim
+🌱 Currently studying Entrepreneurship and Innovation at 'Free University of Bozen-Bolzano' in Syd Tirol 🔭 Bachelor in Computer Engineering from NTNU in Trondheim
 </p>
 </p>
 <a href="https://github.com/trygve/github-readme-stats">